langgenius/dify/api/core/tools/README.md

 # Tools

-This module provides the invocation and authentication interfaces for built-in tools used in various Agents and Workflows.
-It also provides Dify with a unified information and credential form rules for tool providers.

-- On one hand, it decouples tools from business code, making it easier for developers to scale out models.
-- On the other hand, it allows for tool and provider definitions to be made in the backend, which can then be directly displayed on the frontend page without modifying frontend logic.
+This module implements built-in tools used in Agent Assistants and Workflows within Dify.
+You could define and display your own tools in this module, without modifying the frontend logic.
+This decoupling allows for easier horizontal scaling of Dify's capabilities.

 ## Feature Introduction

 The tools provided for Agents and Workflows are currently divided into two categories:
-- `Built-in Tools` are tools implemented internally by Dify, provided to Agents and Workflows through hard coding.
+- `Built-in Tools` are internally implemented within our product and are hardcoded for use in Agents and Workflows.
-- `Api-Based Tools` are tools implemented by calling third-party APIs. `Api-Based Tools` do not need to be defined additionally, only the provision of interface documents such as `OpenAPI`, `Swagger`, `OpenAI plugin` is required.
+- `Api-Based Tools`  leverage third-party APIs for implementation.
+You don't need to code to integrate these -- simply provide interface definitions in formats like `OpenAPI` , `Swagger`, or the `OpenAI-plugin` on the front-end.

 ### Built-in Tool Providers
 ![Alt text](docs/zh_Hans/images/index/image.png)